You Can Start a Profitable YouTube Channel in 2025

 It took a whole year to get 1000 individuals subscribing to my channel.
 I waited almost two years before I qualified for YouTube monetization.
 Go in, knowing you are in for the long haul.

 I made many mistakes starting the channel.
-That is the subject of my next post.
+That is the subject of this post here.
 Look out for it, so you won’t have to make the same mistakes.

 Can you, as a homemaker, start a successful profitable YouTube Channel?
 I’m certain you know the answer to this question.